Financial Aid Satisfactory Academic Progress (SAP) Policy

 When evaluating a student’s pace of progression:

-• Withdrawals, incompletes, and failures are considered attempted but not earned.
+• Withdrawals, incompletes, and failures are considered attempted but not earned

 • Passing credits received for pass/fail courses are considered attempted and earned credits.
 Failing grades in pass/fail courses are considered attempted but not earned.

 • Repeated courses are included in the calculation of both attempted and earned hours.
 A student is allowed to repeat a course according to federal course repeat policy.
-(See the Course Repeat Policy)
+(See the Repeat Course Policy)

 • Remedial Coursework/Developmental courses are included in the calculation of both attempted and earned hours.